Mini concept cars: ADO88

-This was a 'clean sheet' design using all the knowledge gained from the cancelled ADO74 proposal, with Charles 'Spen' King in overall charge.
-The new car was sized to be smaller than the established superminis but larger than a Mini to allow useful improvements in refinement, practicality and safety that the market demanded.
-With the Mini's superb interior space for its size still one of the ageing model's key selling points the brief for ADO88 was that the car had to offer the same usable cabin volume as the competition but in a car with smaller external dimensions.
+This was a 'clean sheet' design using the knowledge gained from the cancelled ADO74 proposal, with Charles 'Spen' King in overall charge.
+The new car was sized to be smaller than the established superminis but larger than a Mini, to allow improvements in refinement, practicality and safety that the market demanded.
+With the Mini's interior space for its size still one of the ageing model's key selling points, the brief for ADO88 was that the car offer the same usable cabin volume as the competition but in a car with smaller external dimensions.

-Budget restrictions meant that there would be no new power units for the ADO88, which would instead use the familiar A-Series units from the Mini, along with the old car's gearbox-in-sump transmission.
-Tests showed that despite its age the engine could still deliver highly competitive fuel economy so it was modernised and updated to create the A-Plus generation.
-The conventional suspension of the 9X and the ADO74, and the Mini's solid rubber cone springs, were replaced by the Hydragas system recently debuted on the Austin Allegro which offered a useful improvement in ride quality as well as being much more compact than a standard steel spring and damper setup, which was crucial to provide the car with the required interior space.
+Budget restrictions meant that there would be no new power units for the ADO88, which would instead use the existing A-Series units from the Mini, along with the old car's gearbox-in-sump transmission.
+Tests showed that despite its age the engine could still deliver competitive fuel economy, so it was modernised and updated to create the A-Plus generation.
+The conventional suspension of the 9X and the ADO74, and the Mini's solid rubber cone springs, were replaced by the Hydragas system recently introduced on the Austin Allegro, which offered an improvement in ride quality as well as being more compact than a standard steel spring and damper setup, which was important for providing the car with the required interior space.

-That requirement also led to the ADO88, despite the efforts of Harris Mann. having an inevitably boxy appearance, with an almost vertical rear hatch (similar in appearance to the later Fiat Cinquecento).
-This style was received very poorly in customer clinics and the project was renamed LC8 with the aim of providing a more upmarket style and appearance to make the car more competitive.
-Having originally been intended as a complete Mini replacement, LC8 would now become a separate car in its own right to replace the higher-end Clubman and 1275GT Mini models while the more basic Minis would continue (with some of the improvements from the ADO88 project such as the A-Plus engine and front disc brakes) as a budget model.
+That requirement also led to the ADO88, despite the efforts of Harris Mann, having a boxy appearance, with an almost vertical rear hatch (similar in appearance to the later Fiat Cinquecento).
+This style was received poorly in customer clinics and the project was renamed LC8 with the aim of providing a more upmarket style and appearance to make the car more competitive.
+Having originally been intended as a complete Mini replacement, LC8 would now become a separate car in its own right to replace the higher-end Clubman and 1275GT Mini models, while the more basic Minis would continue (with some of the improvements from the ADO88 project such as the A-Plus engine and front disc brakes) as a budget model.
 The LC8 became the Austin Metro, which was initially launched in 1980 as the Austin Mini-Metro to signify its status as a supplement to the Mini range rather than a replacement.